kfh/custom-tomcat-valves/README.md

 Valve that sends notifications (emails) about responses with a status code of 500 (internal server error)

 ## Building and usage
-Run the following command to build the jar with dependencies:
+Run the following command to build the jar with dependencies (your JAVA_HOME environment variable should point to JDK8):
-`ant clean ivy jar`
+* Ant: `ant clean ivy jar`
+* Gradle: `./gradlew bundledJar`

 Copy the resulting jar from `dist/` to `$TOMCAT_HOME/lib/`